top of page

 After considerable research, Brooke opted to develop the breeding program in Australia without any wolf content.
 She was the first breeder to do this in Australia.

 Breeding is not just a matter of breeding a couple of attractive dogs together - even if they pass health test results.
 It's a combination of knowledge about conformation and structure, pedigrees, canine behaviour knowledge and genetic science learnt over the course of over two decades.
-This, also combined with selective breeding for a specific temperament, structure, conformation, type and other qualities bought the Lykos to life.
+This is also what makes our breeding program so unique, our long-term dedication to our dogs, multi-generational breeding and consistency of type, health and temperament.

 Meira on my bed